Cenozoic Era (65

 Oligocene

-paucity of new mammalian animals after their radiation during
+the paucity of new mammalian animals after their radiation

-an important window of environmental transition from the tropical
+as an important window of environmental transition from

 impact in Siberia or near the Chesapeake Bay.
 Angiosperms continued